PPI: Can I still reclaim?

 This is one of the biggest reasons insurance payouts are rejected.
 Providers often take a 'broad brushstrokes' approach; for example, if you had a bad lower back, they may decide not to pay for other unrelated back problems.

 Salespeople are not obliged to have a detailed medical discussion, but if they didn't mention medical exclusions at all, the policy could be void.

-If you've had medical problems in the past, this is not enough to make a reclaim.
+Having had medical problems in the past is not enough to make a reclaim.
 The key point is whether, at the time of application, you were told this was an important part of the policy and were asked to disclose any past health issues.

 Some insurers provide medical cover if you've been symptom-free for a few years prior to taking out the policy, so check your own paperwork carefully.
 If this applies to your policy, you weren't mis-sold, so this section doesn't apply to you.